underscoreio/essential-scala/src/pages/getting-started/index.md

 ## Creating your first Scala application

 Your *Eclipse workspace* is two things: a folder containing files and settings, and a main window where you will be doing most of your Scala programming.
-In your workspace you can will *projects* for each Scala application you work on.
+In your workspace you can find *projects* for each Scala application you work on.

 Let's create a project for this course now.
 Select the **File menu** and choose **New > Scala Project**: